DO I NEED A CERTIFIED VACUUM?

 WHY IS THE HAFCOVAC SO AFFORDABLE COMPARED TO THEIR COMPETITORS

 HafcoVac is family owned and we manufacture and test all our vacuums at our facility.
-Also we sell direct so that keeps are prices lower and we pass the savings on to our customers.
+We keep our prices lower by selling direct, and we pass the savings on to our customers.
 All of our parts and accessories can be ordered direct as well.

 IS THE HAFCOVAC CERTIFIED AND SAFE FOR OSHA'S HAZARDOUS ENVIRONMENTS AND THE NFPA?